Dissolution and Legal Separation

 Both men and women have equal rights to custody of their children.
 The focus is not on the parents, but what is in the child's best interests.
 The ideology in California is that it is in the child's best interests to have frequent and continuous contact with both parents.

-Please contact me if you have Family Law questions.
+Contact me if you have Family Law questions.